-Tarboosh ( in Arabic: طربوش ) has a second name “The Fez” referring to the Moroccan city of Fez, the capital of the Kingdom of Morocco until 1927.
-This hat has a cylindrical shape, and usually in red color with a tassel attached to the top.
-Click here to get your Tarboosh
+Tarboosh ( in Arabic: طربوش ) has a second name “The Fez” referring to the Moroccan city of Fes, the capital of the Kingdom of Morocco until 1927.
+This hat has a cylindrical shape and is usually in red color with a tassel attached to the top.

 Moroccan Slippers ( Belgha )

-Moroccans usually wear Babouch “Belgha” to go to the mosque and in religious celebrations with Djellaba or Gandoura.
+Moroccans usually wear Babouche “Belgha” to go to the mosque and in religious celebrations with Djellaba or Gandoura.

 Traditional Berber Clothes

-The origin of the Babouche for both Women and Men is the south part of the kingdom of Morocco especially in Agadir and its regions like Tiznit, Tafraout, Taroudant, …etc. The majority of people in Berber village still wear these babouches.
+You will find these babouches, shown above, for women and men in the south part of the kingdom of Morocco especially in Agadir and the surroundings.
+The majority of people in Berber village still wear these babouches.